Chris Johns: What happens to fear when vaccination catches up with Covid?

 A watershed moment awaits: when enough people have been vaccinated and hospital capacity restored, will we nevertheless remain heavily restricted because of fear?

-False economy and state incapacity are behind too slow vaccine roll-outs.
-Penny pinching drove the EU’s vaccination development and deployment: some policy makers don’t realise that the return on investment is massive.
+False economy and state incapacity are behind too-slow vaccine rollouts.
+Penny pinching drove the European Union’s vaccination development and deployment: some policymakers don’t realise that the return on investment is massive.
 Spend billions to save trillions.

 Transmission

 The science isn’t definitive.
 Some experts say that it is ‘likely’ that immunity, however conferred, will reduce the chances of transmission should I once again be exposed to Covid.
-The CDC in the US says that a fully vaccinated person has no need to quarantine after contact with Covid.
+The Centers for Disease Control in the United States says that a fully vaccinated person has no need to quarantine after contact with Covid.

 I ‘almost certainly’ have some degree of immunity to the known variants but no one is sure.
 And we can speculate about variants yet to come that completely overwhelm my defences.